ezair/Crytrography-Ciphers/Elgamal/readme.txt

 __NOTE__:
-  The format of the encrypted file is just every single character encrypted individually and on their own seperate line.
+  The format of the encrypted file is (cipher , g^a)